Undergraduate Information and Degree Requirements

 - *

-Music Education majors must also complete the Professional Education Requirements.
+Music Education majors must also complete the Educator Essentials Requirements.
 The minimum semester-hour requirements vary with the specialization chosen.
 The Music Education major carries licensure to teach in grades K-8 and 5-12.

 The approval of the faculty, and the Associate Director of Undergraduate Music Programs of the School of Music must be secured before a student is admitted formally to this degree program.
 All students who have been admitted to the school and wish to pursue a music major curriculum must undertake a common core of required courses during the freshman year.
 During the second semester of the freshman year, an extensive evaluation of each music major will be conducted.
 In addition to the entrance audition required of all students who intend to major in music, transfer students are required to take a placement exam in music theory or start with level l in Theory, Aural Training, and Sight Singing.
 The music faculty will evaluate the performance in these areas to determine School of Music admissibility for each transfer student.